aspose-ocr/Aspose.OCR-Documentation/js/getting-started/hello-world/_index.md

 - code
 ---

-In this article, you will learn how to build a bare minimum console application for extracting text from an image with with Aspose.OCR for JavaScript via C++.
+In this article, you will learn how to build a basic web page that requests an image file from an user and extracts the text from it with with Aspose.OCR for JavaScript via C++.

 {{% alert color="primary" %}}
 We assume that you already have a basic knowledge of **HTML** and **JavaScript**.